 - The title must clearly indicate under the journal theme.

 - The Author(s) introduction should be given not more than 100 words (only providing the name, designation, previous academic or professional history, institutional affiliation, telephone, postal and email address).

-- All submitted manuscripts will be subject to double-blind peer review by two independent reviewers.
+- All submitted manuscripts will be subject to triple-blind peer review by two independent editors and reviewers.
 Papers are accepted for publication subject to strict substantive and stylistic editing.
-The Editors reserve the right to make any necessary changes in the papers, or request the author to do so, or reject the paper submitted if not appropriate for Journal Standards.
+The Editorial Team reserve the right to make any necessary changes in the papers, or request the author to do so, or reject the paper submitted if not appropriate for Journal Standards.